Bantam chickens are small birds with big personalities! These bite-sized chickens are at home in a mixed flock or kept on their own.

 It usually hits around 2-4 months where they’re the perfect size to get picked off by visiting Red Tail hawks.
 The problem with bantams is they never outgrow that size.

-Roosters are Tiny but still Assholes
+Roosters are Tiny but still Jerks

 I’m not anti-rooster by any means but they are one of the less enjoyable parts of chicken keeping.
-Bantams are not exception, don’t think that just because they look like toys they’ll be peaceful.
+Bantams are no exception, don’t think that just because they look like toys they’ll be peaceful.

 One of the most aggressive roosters I’ve ever seen was a tiny bantam Cochin my former mother-in-law had.
 I was over at her house and I kept feeling a gentle pat on the back of my leg.